jhanson8/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

   if thrown < f:
     return x

+Binary Search Strategy:
-  We can throw the first egg off a n/2 if it breaks we can try (n/2)/2
+  We can throw the first egg off at n/2
+    if it breaks we can try (n/2)/2 keep cutting in half until it does not break then go up by 1.5 the cur num until

+    if it does not break we can try (n/2) * 1.5 keep cutting in half up until the egg breaks then go down until it does not

+  O(log n) b/c we are cutting the possible answers in half every time (binary tree) so it will flatten out.